BLM Replaces Mountain Landscape Photo With Coal Seam On Homepage

-A quiet change to the website photo banner of a relatively obscure federal agency is causing a bit of an outsize stir on social media.
+A quiet change to the website photo banner of a relatively obscure federal agency is causing a bit of an outsized stir on social media.

-On the top of its home page, the Bureau of Land Management, which manages more than 200 million acres of public land under the U.S. Department of the Interior, swapped out a photo of a young boy and his companion backpacking across a mountain meadow in favor of one showing a massive coal seam at a mine in Wyoming.
+On the top of its homepage, the Bureau of Land Management, which manages more than 200 million acres of public land under the U.S. Department of the Interior, swapped out a photo of two kids backpacking across a mountain meadow in favor of one showing a massive coal seam at a mine in Wyoming.

 The agency's mission is, after all, to manage federal land for multiple uses – which range from hiking trails along scenic vistas and in remote deserts to oil and gas fields and, yes, coal seams.